Adrian Reynard: Career

 A Reynard F1 project went sour in 1991 and took the company to the brink of bankruptcy—Reynard had to sell many of his personal assets—but the firm fought back, continuing to dominate Formula 3000 until it became a single-chassis formula at the end of the 1995 season and entering Champ Car very successfully in 1994.
 Overly ambitious attempts to expand the company (and, possibly, Adrian Reynard's increasing involvement with British American Racing) led to financial difficulties.

 Oxford Brookes university made up for Reynard's lack of a degree by awarding him an honorary doctorate.
 Adrian Reynard maintains his links with Cranfield University where he is Visiting Professor and serves on the advisory panel for both the Advanced Motorsport Engineering and Advanced Motorsport Mechatronics MSc.
 He makes an annual award for the best motorsport thesis project at Cranfield.

 He received the Queen's Awards for Export Achievement in 1990 and 1996.

 In 2004, Reynard has signed up to join the "Founders" of Virgin Galactic, an elite group of civilians who will be among the first people to ride into space for a price.

 In 2009, Reynard has partnered with Andre Brown to relaunch Reynard Racing Cars with a new street legal trackday/race car.

 In February 2009, he was linked with Richard Branson's Virgin Group, regarding a takeover of the Honda Racing F1 Team.

 Reynard continues to work as a consultant on particular engineering topics within his vehicle engineering skill set.
 He is also the Chairman of the Auto Research Centre, which has its world headquarters in Indianapolis, Indiana, United States.

 Reynard was hired by Ginetta Cars to develop the aerodynamics for their 2018 LMP1 racecar Ginetta G60-LT-P1.

+On 8 September 2023, Reynard flew on Galactic flight 03 as Astronaut 016.
+This comes after originally joining the "Founders" of Virgin Galactic in 2004.